k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 # Prerequisites and Installation Instructions for K2cloud On-prem K8s Cluster

-This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster, ready for operation.
+This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster that is ready for operation.

-While K2cloud K8s cluster deployment on cloud (fully-managed or self-hosted) is done using Teraform, based on each cloud provider K8s infrastructure, the on-prem K8s clsuter deployment is done by runing a script that is responsible for the preperations of all reuired infrasturcture components.
-This can be considered as a Kubernetes in-a-box.
+While K2cloud K8s cluster deployment on the cloud (fully managed or self-hosted) is done using Terraform, based on each cloud provider’s K8s infrastructure, the on-prem K8s cluster deployment is done by running a script that is responsible for preparing all required infrastructure components.
+This can be considered a Kubernetes in-a-box.

 ## Hardware Requirements

-**Supported OS**: The K2cloud K8s cluster can be installed on both Debian-based (Debian, Ubuntu) and RHEL-based (Redhat, Centos, Fedora, Amazon Linux 2) Linux distributions.
+**Supported OS**: The K2cloud K8s cluster can be installed on Debian-based (Debian, Ubuntu) and RHEL-based (Redhat, Centos, Fedora, Amazon Linux 2) Linux distributions.

-A K8s worker node is expected to meet the following requirements, and accordingly shall be prepared:
+A K8s worker node is expected to meet the following requirements and accordingly shall be prepared:

 <table>
 <tbody>